pedroalvesbatista/singularity-admindocs/configfiles.rst

 installations that will only ever execute with user priviledge and thus do not require such limitations.
 The options for this configuration are listed below.
-Options are grouped together based on relevance, the order of options within ``singularity.conf`` differs.
+Options are grouped together based on relevance, the order of options within ``apptainer.conf`` differs.

 Setuid and Capabilities
 =======================

 ``ALLOW SETUID``:
 To use all features of Singularity containers, Singularity will need to have access to some privileged system calls.
-One way singularity achieves this is by using binaries with the ``setuid`` bit enabled.
+One way apptainer achieves this is by using binaries with the ``setuid`` bit enabled.
 This variable lets you enable/disable users ability to utilize these binaries within Singularity.
 By default, it is set to "yes", but when disabled, various Singularity features